 Conflict is almost synonymous with human life.
 Wherever individual or groups come into contact socially, geographically, ideologically or politically, conflict is inevitable since they all have divergent views and goals (Dzisi, 2014).
 Conflict can be traced to several sources.
-Salleh and Adulpakdee (2012) indicated that essentially the causes of conflict can be classified into two namely, structural and personal factors.
-According to them, the structural factors include specialization, interdependence, common resources, goal differences, authority relationship, status inconsistencies and jurisdictional ambiguities.
+Nelson and Quick (2005) and Salleh and Adulpakdee (2012) indicated that essentially the causes of conflict can be classified into two namely, structural and personal factors.
+According to them, the structural factors include specialisation, interdependence, common resources, goal differences, authority relationship, status inconsistencies and jurisdictional ambiguities.
 The personal factors include skills and abilities, personalities, perception, values and ethics, emotions, communication barriers and lastly cultural differences.
 Amuhaya (2010) suggests that individuals have styles, values, beliefs, principles and slogans in life and these determine their choices and objectives.
 When these choices and objectives contradict, it means people are interested in different things and this can create conflict.
 He added that conflict might arise when two individuals or groups interact in the same state of affairs but these individuals see the issue from different perspectives because of different sets of settings, awareness, background, disposition, reason or outlook, and this may cause conflict to arise.

 Nyamajiwa (2000) has identified some causes or sources of conflict within an organization.
 These include inadequate information, role conflict/collision, and differences in goals, values, and competition for limited resources, responsibility, personnel, space, tools and equipment, access to superiors.
-In an organization such as a school, a number of these sources of conflict could be applicable to schools and class teachers.

-Other causes of conflict in educational institutions at different levels include communication gap between authorities and other workers, rules, procedures and policies (Adeyemi & Ademilua, 2012), lack of communication and disagreements and work interdependence (Amuhaya, 2010).
+In an organization such as a school, a number of these sources of conflict could be applicable to school heads and class teachers.
+Other causes of conflict in educational institutions at different levels include communication gap between authorities and other workers, rules, procedures and policies (Adeyemi & Ademilua, 2012), sharing of limited resources (Ongori, 2009; Talmaciu & Maracine, 2010), lack of communication and disagreements (Talmaciu & Maracine, 2010), and work interdependence (Amuhaya, 2010).
 Additionally, other possible causes of conflict are ambiguously defined responsibilities (Salleh & Adulpakdee, 2012), different target goals among teachers, and difference in perception (Ramani & Zhimin, 2010; Amuhaya, 2010).